 What to see

 - Madrid: Madrid, the shining capital of Spain is a definite must visit.
 This beautiful city is full of relics from the royal era.
 The Palacio Real, the Reina Sofia Museum and the BuenRetiro Park are some of the many tourist places to visit here.
+Make a flawless trip plan using Madrid itinerary planner and enjoy your Spain vacation.

 - Barcelona: Barcelona, the beautiful city in Catalunyan Spain is certainly a must visit.
 This city adorned by the beautiful architectural work of the Antonio Gaudi on almost every other turn is a treat for art lovers and cultural enthusiasts.
+The important sights to visit in Barcelona which you must add to Barcelona trip planner are Sagrada Familia, Park Guell, La Rambla and Gothic Quarter.

 - Valencia: Valencia is one of the most important administrative regions of Spain.
 Less popular and hence less crowded than the others, this region is a beautiful amalgamation of art culture and history.
 The Museum of art in Valencia is a fascinating place of great repute.